 Transfer credits from other institutions (or other programs within the university) will only be accepted at the discretion of the student’s destination academic unit and the associated college with the following constraints:

 - For graduate certificate programs, a maximum of 3 semester hours or 4 quarter hours of credit earned at another institution may be accepted toward the credential being pursued at Northeastern, provided the credits meet the above-listed standards.

 - For master’s degree programs, a maximum of 30% of the credits required for the degree that are earned at another institution may be accepted toward the degree being pursued at Northeastern, provided the credits:

 - Consist of work taken at the graduate level for graduate credit

 - Have been earned at an accredited institution

 - Have not been used toward any baccalaureate or advanced degree or certificate at another institution

 Advanced standing is based on criteria established by the offering school or college and implemented in coordination with the Office of the University Registrar.
 When applied, advanced standing reduces the total credits required to complete the primary program.

 The combination of advanced standing and transfer credit shall not exceed 30% of the credits required for the degree.
-Credit for prior experiential or non-collegiate- sponsored learning is limited to 25% of the degree credits.
+Credit for prior experiential or non-collegiate- sponsored learning is limited to 25% of the degree credits required for the degree.